silvia0308/Visualization-21/README.md

 ## GUI

-- Integrate all visualization in a GUI.
+- Integrate all visualization in a GUI<br/>
 Run ```gui/main.cxx```, follow the instructions to input cosmology path, SPH and cosmic web result path (in one folder) and time.<br/>
 The gui works as the same as in the demo:

 ## Animation

-- Show how particles change over time.<br/>
+- Show how particles change over time<br/>
 ```particle_type.avi``` shows the change of particle types.<br/>
 ```density.avi``` shows the change of particle density.<br/>
 If you want to visual the change of different particle attributes, run ```animation/SimpleRayCast.cxx```, follow the instructions to input sph result path and attribute.